corbindavenport/cobalt/docs/build.md

 ## Installing prerequisites

-The compile script for Cobalt requires a Bash-compatible shell.
-You also need the below packages installed or the script will fail.
+The compile script for Cobalt requires a Bash-compatible shell, and has been tested to work on both the Windows Subsystem for Linux (with Ubuntu) and macOS 13 Ventura.
+You need the below packages installed or the script will fail.

 - `mkisofs`, for generating the ISO disc image.
 - `zip` and `unzip`, for unzipping FreeDOS packages and zipping up installation files.